corti-acs/KS_TFM_MadridAirQuality/README.md

 -------------------------------

     ├── README.md         <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
     │   ├── interim       <- Intermediate data that has been transformed.
     │   ├── processed     <- The final, canonical data sets for modeling.
     │   └── raw           <- The original, immutable data dump.
     │
     ├── docs
-    │   ├──GeneralDocs     <- Generated graphics and figures to be used in reporting │   └── MemoThesis     <- The original, immutable data dump.
+    │   ├──GeneralDocs    <- Generated graphics and figures to be used in reporting │   └──MemoThesis     <- The original, immutable data dump.
     │
     │
     ├── models            <- Trained model.
-Due to GIT size limitation this is shared via dropbox (see link in the Memo document)
+Due to GIT size limitation this is shared via dropbox │                        (see link in the Memo document) │
-    │
     ├── notebooks         <- Jupyter notebooks.
     │
     ├── webapp            <- .py files to run to get live data prediction and to launch streamlit dashboard.
-Also include different files used in this dashboard
+    │                         Also include different files used in this dashboard │
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment